-No. The assessment service is for the purposes of developing a new diagnostic tool.
+No. The assessment service is for the purposes of a one-time assessment of autism if diagnostic criteria are met and for the development of a new diagnostic tool.
 No therapeutic relationship is implied, nor should it be inferred.

 Do you diagnose other conditions, such as ADHD, anxiety, or PTSD?

-No. While we recognize that autism can be accompanied by other conditions such as ADHD, anxiety, or PTSD, this assessment service is solely for assessing autism under the auspices of a diagnostic trial for development of a new clinical tool for the assessment of autism.
-Having said that, as part of the research protocol, we do screen for depression and anxiety and report those results to each client with the recommendation, if indicated, to follow-up with their own clinician or health care provider.
+No. While we recognize that autism can be accompanied by other conditions such as ADHD, anxiety, or PTSD, this assessment service is solely for assessing autism and to contribute to development of a new clinical tool for the assessment of autism.
+Having said that, as part of the assessment protocol, we do screen for depression and anxiety and report those results to each client with the recommendation, if indicated, to follow-up with their own clinician or health care provider.

 Do you assess international clients?